revit13/hello-world-read-module/README.md

 To register HWRM (Hello Read World Module) as a Fybrik module apply `hello-world-read-module.yaml` to the fybrik-system namespace of your cluster.

-To install the latest release run:
+In order to install the latest release, run:
 ```bash
 kubectl apply -f https://github.com/fybrik/hello-world-read-module/releases/latest/download/hello-world-read-module.yaml -n fybrik-system
 ```